mvolkmann/MyUnixEnv/notes/EmmetNotes.md

 ## Overview

-Emmet is an editor plugin for quickly entering HTML and CSS.
+Emmet is an editor plugin for quickly entering HTML, XML, and CSS.
+It also supports many "actions" that operate on HTML and XML elements.
+Emmet was created by Sergey Chikuyonok.
+The original name was "Zen Coding".
 It is available for many editors including
-Atom, Eclipse, Emacs, Sublime, Vim, Visual Studio (VS) Code, and WebStorm
+Atom, Eclipse, Emacs, Sublime, Vim, Visual Studio (VS) Code, and WebStorm.
+However, some implementations do not support all the snippets and actions defined by Emmet.

 Emmet is not just a simple snippet manager.
 It parses entered text to extract meaning.